 When I get Kiss Nails, I specifically get the ones without adhesive on them.
 They adhere to my nail better and lay flush to my nail bed which creates a more natural look and in my experience, lasts longer.

 Another brand that I swear by is Static Nails.
 These ones are a little pricier than the Kiss Nails but I find they are a bit longer lasting.
 They also claim they can be re-worn if popped off correctly.
 I haven’t tried that yet but I will update this when I do!
 They have an amazing color selection and look so natural!
-PS: I do have a discount code for these ones.
-It’s not an affiliate code and I make no money from sharing with you guys but I reached out to them to ask since I talk about them so much and they were kind enough to give me one!
-“JENLOPEZ15” will get you a discount on their site!
+PS: I reached out to them and they offered me an affiliate code!
+“JENLOPEZ10” will get you a discount on their site!

 For both press on nail brands, I go for the square shaped, shorter nails.
 Both Kiss and Static Nails have other options like oval, coffin, or almond nails but I typically prefer the shortest possible.
 But it’s good to know there is something for everyone.

 Obviously there will be a little bit of damage as you are putting glue on your nail beds.
 But it is nowhere NEAR the damage I used to experience when doing gel manicures.
 My nails are not thin and weak after press on nails and once I file off any excess glue, they are relatively back to normal!
 I am usually able to go from one set to another without any issues.